Merkaz HaCarmel: Merkaz HaCarmel today

+Landmarks and institutions

-Since the establishment of the State of Israel, the Merkaz HaCarmel neighborhood has become a prestigious residential area, with shopping centers and local businesses including many European-style cafes, and several hotels and museums.
-Haifa Zoo was established in the early 1950s, near to the Gan HaEm garden.
+Since the establishment of the State of Israel, the Merkaz HaCarmel neighborhood has developed into one of Haifa's more affluent residential areas, with shopping centers and local businesses including many European-style cafes, and several hotels and museums.
+Haifa Zoo began around 1948–1949 as a small animal corner founded by naturalist Pinchas Cohen in the basement of a synagogue on Derekh HaYam Street. complaints from worshippers about the noise led to its relocation, in 1952, to its present site on the slope below Gan HaEm garden.
 The station Gan HaEm is the upper terminus of the Carmelit funicular subway system.
 The Carmelit was built in the late 1950s and runs down Mount Carmel from Merkaz HaCarmel to Paris Square in downtown Haifa.

-The Haifa Auditorium and the Haifa Cinematheque. were built in the 1970s.
-The Louis Promenade, built in 1992, runs adjacent with Yefe Nof Street and offers striking views over the city of Haifa.
+The Haifa Auditorium was established in 1974, and the Haifa Cinematheque in 1975.
+The Louis Promenade, built in 1992, runs adjacent with Yefe Nof Street and offers views over Haifa Bay and the city.